seykron/node-hello-world/README.md

 [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) is the design principle behind the application structure.

 It follows the one-component-per-file convention.
-Components files has CamelCase names, with an upper-case first letter.
+Components files have CamelCase names, with an upper-case first letter.
 All multi-components files like controllers should be given camelCase names with a lower-case first letter.